bwarelabs/solana-bigtable-hbase-adapter/README.md

 This adaptor exposes the 2 Bigtable gRPC API methods (read_rows and mutate_rows) used by the Solana Validator.

-When a request is received, the adaptor will translate the request to the HBase REST API, fetch the data from HBase, and then translate the response back to the Bigtable API.
+When a request is received (via the gRPC methods), the adaptor will translate the request to the HBase REST API (using HBase Thrift), fetch the data from HBase, and then translate the response back to the gRPC Bigtable API.

 ## Usage